vamonke/javajam/README.md

 *Credits: http://www.icynets.com/set-wampserver-computer/*

-*FYI: To close the server, right click on the WAMP icon in your system tray and click exit.*
+*FYI: To close the server, right click on the WampServer icon in your system tray and click exit.*

 #### Project Directory